Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 enactments of law.
 The Policy is available on the website of the Company at

-There were no contracts, arrangements or transactions entered into during fiscal 2025 that fall under the scope of
+There were no contracts, arrangements or transactions entered into during financial year 2025-26 that fall under the

 proactively and efficiently.
 The Company follows processes in identifying, assessing, monitoring and controlling